JWT890/Zeek-ELK-Stack-Lab/README.md

 Make sure to copy and paste for the next command: sudo /usr/share/kibana/bin/kibana-setup --enrollment-token <paste_the_token_here>
 After running you should see this:
 <img width="618" height="94" alt="image" src="https://github.com/user-attachments/assets/45cd4363-f20c-4deb-b9ad-8c5baf61b85e" />
+*Note you might have to run this command on the Elastic Stack VM to access a more graphical outline:
+# For XFCE
+sudo apt install xubuntu-desktop -y
+# Or for a more minimal XFCE install
+# sudo apt install xfce4 lightdm -y

+# Install Firefox or Chromium
+sudo apt install firefox -y
+# or
+# sudo apt install chromium-browser -y
+and run sudo reboot to be able to access*